University and College Entrance Preparation Program

 - living allowances for full-time students to help cover the costs of food, shelter, local transportation and daycare

-The program is administered by the First Nation or the First Nation/Inuit designated organization that determines the funding and selection criteria in accordance with national guidelines.
+The program is administered by the First Nation or the First Nations or Inuit designated organization that determines the funding and selection criteria in accordance with national guidelines.
 INAC provides funding for this program as part of core funding agreements with Indigenous governments and organizations.

-In 2013-2014, INAC invested more than $322 million in the Post-Secondary Student Success Program and the University and College Entrance Preparation Program for First Nation and Inuit students.
-This funding supported over 22,000 students.
+In 2017-2018, INAC invested $90 million over 2 years in the Post-Secondary Student Success Program and the UCEPP for First Nations and Inuit students.
+This funding will support over 4,600 students.